20-22.11

 POLAND

 CEEGS, the Central and Eastern European Games Studies Conference, is the annual conference of the DiGRA Central and Eastern Europe chapter dedicated to exploring various aspects of games, including digital, analog, and hybrid formats, as well as the cultural and social contexts in which they exist.
 CEEGS aims to promote and advance game research, particularly in Central and Eastern Europe.
 With a decade-long presence in game studies, CEEGS has established itself as an inclusive and internationally-minded platform, welcoming researchers, academics, and professionals from Europe, North America, and Asia.
+The conference is organized by the University of Warsaw in collaboration with Sustainable TRAnsiTion for Europe’s Game IndustriES (STRATEGIES)

 Submissions Deadline: 14 February 2026